 Is there a current mine operation or mining property for this

-the funding for the leasing of legal alluvial mining claims for a
+for the development of legal alluvial mining claims for a

 A certain number of investment units have to be sold in order to